Graduate, M.Ed. in Curriculum & Instruction, Early Childhood Education Concentration

 Most students in the Early Childhood Education program tend to be teachers with ready access to classrooms and students.
 Not Andrew ‘Andy’ Nebl.

 A native of Atlanta, Andy graduated from the University of Georgia with a BA in Geography and has spent the last 20 years as an active duty helicopter pilot and flight instructor in the Army and Coast Guard.
 He teaches his students not only how to fly but also all the other elements that go into flying such as aerodynamics, weather phenomena, federal aviation regulations, physiology, etc. He enjoys teaching so much that he’s planning to teach as a second career.

 Andy lives in Linwood, NJ, which is on the coast just south of Atlantic City, with his spouse and seven-year-old son.
 His lack of access to traditional classrooms means he sometimes has to test his schoolwork on his own first-grader and/or rely on past student-teaching experiences, but Andy makes it work.
 He also enjoys spending time with his family, watching college football on Saturdays and being outdoors.
-Andy is currently completing his fifth class at UTEP in the program and is scheduled to graduate in December 2018.
+At the time of providing this testimonial, Andy was completing his fifth class at UTEP in the program.

 On his passion for teaching: